More work needed on Brexit deal, EU negotiators say

 One described the update on the state of play be members of European Commission negotiator Michel Barnier’s team as “sober” and free of “drama”.
 “More talks to be had,” summed up another.

-Barnier’s deputy Sabine Weyand held further talks with Oliver Robbins, the lead negotiator for British Prime Minister Theresa May during the day.
+Barnier’s deputy Sabine Weyand held further talks with Oliver Robbins, the lead negotiator for British Prime Minister Theresa May during the day, EU officials said, and more discussions were planned for Sunday, keeping up an intense pace.

 Both sides have closed in on a deal but remain deadlocked over clauses aimed at avoiding disruption on the Irish border — an issue that is dividing May’s government and jeopardizing her ability to get any agreement through the British parliament.